A: It's not really known how long DVDs will last,

 much better than you will get on your home equipment.
 Most

-recordings are run through an expensive Digital Timebase Corrector which
+recordings are run through an expensive Digital Timebase Corrector

 Q: Can you fix problems with the recordings?